-KJM9310 is the most basic course in the portfolio of the national PhD school in structural biology, BIOSTRUCT, but is exceptionally up to date, covering structures at the cutting edge of current research.
+KJM9310 is the most basic course in the portfolio of the national PhD school in structural biology, BioCat, but is exceptionally up to date, covering structures at the cutting edge of current research.
 The focus is on protein structure and function, but carbohydrates and nucleic acids will also be covered.
 In addition, the course provides an introduction into experimental methods for structure determination and structure prediction.

 After completing the course, you shall have the following competence:

-- Know the structures of the most important types of biomolecules and their architectural principles
+- know the structures of the most important types of biomolecules and their architectural principles

-- Fundamental understanding of the relation between structure and function
+- fundamental understanding of the relation between structure and function

-- Learn the different protein classification systems and obtain more detailed knowledge of enzymes, motor proteins, viral proteins, immunoproteins, amyloids and prions, membrane proteins, and large biomolecular complexes such as fatty acid synthase and the ribosome
+- learn the different protein classification systems and obtain more detailed knowledge of enzymes, motor proteins, viral proteins, immunoproteins, amyloids and prions, membrane proteins, and large biomolecular complexes such as fatty acid synthase and the ribosome

-- Get an introduction to experimental methods for 3D structure determination, protein folding and structure prediction
+- get an introduction to experimental methods for 3D structure determination, protein folding and structure prediction

-- Learn how to make professional pictures of biomolecules
+- learn how to make professional pictures of biomolecules

-- Undertake a thorough literature search, read original scientific articles and present them orally in English for your fellow students
+- undertake a thorough literature search, read original scientific articles and present them orally in English for your fellow students

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.